mthebert/hockey-scheduler/README.md

 5/26/2015 - started the app skeleton with the MEAN stack, dropping express for hapi.
 Add bootstrap and jquery.
-5/27/2015 - flushing out the angular skeleton, make the git repository 5/28/2015 - Themed out the bootstrap for initial design, started on the API

-to run - npm start
+5/27/2015 - flushing out the angular skeleton, make the git repository 5/28/2015 - Themed out the bootstrap for initial design, started on the API 5/29/2015 - More API, some reorg of server files, jwt auth to run - npm start